linode/docs/docs/security/authentication/two-factor-authentication/how-to-use-one-time-passwords-for-two-factor-authentication-with-ssh-on-ubuntu/index.md

 Be sure to have your phone or mobile device ready, since this is where you'll add the password to your authenticator app.
 If you haven't [downloaded an authenticator app](#before-you-begin), do so before proceeding.
 {{< /note >}}

 1. Run the `google-authenticator` program.
-A prompt will appear asking you to specify whether you'd like to use a time-based authentication (as opposed to counter-based).
+A prompt will appear asking you to specify whether you'd like to use a time-based authentication (as opposed to one-time or counter-based).
 Choose "yes" by entering `y` at the prompt.

         google-authenticator

-2. You should see a [QR code](https://en.wikipedia.org/wiki/QR_code) in your terminal:
+1. You should see a [QR code](https://en.wikipedia.org/wiki/QR_code) in your terminal:

     ![The Google Authenticator QR Code and keys on Ubuntu 16.04.](google-authenticator-debian.png)